SSWConsulting/SSW.Roles/development.md

 - Comfortable dealing with all levels of client engagement
 - Maximises client ROI when delivering value

-## Senior Software Architect
+## Senior Software Engineer (from: Senior Software Architect)
+- 5+ years experience
+- Displays initiative and ownership

-- Can lead other developers on a project
+- Can lead a project day to day (Tech Lead)
+    - Can make technical decisions
     - Can identify and reduce technical debt
+    - Can analyze a PBI's impact on a new/existing solution
-- Comfortable with running the Scrum ceremonies
+- Comfortable with running the Scrum ceremonies (i.e. can act as Scrum Master)
-- Comfortable with mentoring other developers
+- Comfortable with mentoring/teaching other developers
+- Is aware of projects' schedule/budget constraints
+    - Identify potential problems in projects (and inform Account Manager)
+    - Aware of project scheduling/bookings
 - Actively searches for new opportunities with clients
-- Can analyze a PBI's impact on a new/existing solution

-## Software Architect
+## Software Engineer (from: Software Architect)
+- 3+ years experience
+- Displays independance

 - Can build/gather requirements from client conversations
+    - i.e. can assist on Spec Reviews
+    - Can do initial meetings
+- Comfortable talking 1-1 with clients
+- Comfortable with all facets of the Scrum process
+    - Provides suggestions in Scrum reviews/retros
+    - Breaks PBIs down in planning
+    - Can estimate work to be done
+    - Helps PO and Scrum Master proactively (i.e. give suggestions/recommendations)
+- Provides effective feedback internally
+- Can identify new opportunities with clients (flag them internally)

+## Software Developer (from: Senior Software Developer)
+- 1+ years experience (in industry or otherwise)
+- Good communication skills

+- Confidently deliver PBIs for clients
+    - Interpret a PBI from the backlog
+    - Break it down into Tasks
+    - Complete the Tasks and confidently demo them
 - Comfortable with the Scrum process
-- Can identify new opportunities with clients
-- Can decompose complex PBIs into smaller PBIs

-## Senior Software Developer

-- Confidently deliver PBIs for clients
-- Can decompose PBIs into workable tasks
+    - Can talk about their work on Dailys
+    - Speak up in Sprint Reviews/Retros
-- Asks for help when blocked
+- Asks for help when blocked (very important)

-## Software Developer
+## Junior Software Developer (from: Software Developer)
+- Super Green
+- Just out of Uni and/or still studying
+- Just hired from intern

 - Can take on feedback and improve
 - Can follow directions
 - Can provide feedback to peers
+- Learns quickly